 At People and the Sea, we have taken time to develop a program that places emphasis on the needs of both you, the volunteer, and your hosts.
 Every effort is taken to minimise our impact on the environment while maximising our investment in the local community.

 Here we provide you with some of the practical details of your expedition.
-You may also be interested in looking at the ‘Why Volunteer With Us’ page for a broader overview of our expedition programme, and the vision that guides it.
+You may also be interested in looking at the ‘Why Volunteer With Us’ page for a more detail on what sets our voluteer experince apart from others.

-Our standard expedition length is four weeks.
-It allows time to develop your diving skills, to absorb all the necessary information regarding the science training, and most importantly, to really get to know the island and develop the understanding of the difference your contribution makes.
+For our diving based expeditions, we require a minimum stay of at least four weeks.
+It allows time to develop proficient skills, to absorb all the necessary information regarding the science training, and most importantly, to really get to know the island, the people and to see for yourself the difference your contribution makes.

 There are a number of diver training agencies available to choose from but given their position as the most recognised and popular diver training agency worldwide, we have chosen to offer you PADI courses (Professional Association of Diving Instructors).

 We will work hard with you to ensure you have the level of diving competency that the remainder of your expedition requires.
 More comprehensive details on the diving are available on the ‘Scuba Diving Information’ page of this website.

 In the second week we may need to take two days to complete your dive training.

 However, once this is complete, we will move on to the other fundamental part of your expedition – the Marine Survey Training Programme (MSTP)– your introduction to marine ecology and underwater survey techniques.
 The rationale, aims and objectives of the MSTP will be presented to you by the Lead Science Officer.

 The material delivered in this second week has been carefully compiled and referenced, and there is a lot of information to take on.
 We do suggest that you give some time to self-study prior to the start of your expedition.
 We will provide you with some materials to facilitate this.
 The topics covered will include: